SRombauts/UEPlasticPlugin/README.md

  - Solve a merge conflict on a blueprint (see Known issues below)
  - Mac OS X Support
  - add a menu entry to switch the workspace to Partial
- - add a setting to configure Plastic SCM to use "read-only flags" like Perforce
+ - add a setting to configure Unity Version Control to use "read-only flags" like Perforce
    - add a context menu entry to make it locally writable
  - add a menu entry to unlock a file
  - add a setting to pass the --update option to "check-in"